Marissa was sporting deep, dark bags under her eyes the following morning.

 What if he was like Shawn?

 She groaned then and rubbed her temples.
-She had to thank Jada later for the headache.
+She had to thank Jada later for her headache.
 There was nothing she loved more than being paranoid.

 As if things weren’t annoying enough, Butch was back up and running, following her every move again and he was much more violent than usual.
 Thankfully, he managed to condone himself while she was at work.
 However, his presence was a big slap to the face.
 He stood at the entrance of the restaurant; a big, brooding, glaring wall of muscle and rage, and intimidating everyone.